Wildfire Resilience Program

 Catastrophic wildfires are a growing threat to California’s coastal forests.
 The state of California is developing new programs to prevent out of control wildfires and to increase the capacity of local communities to anticipate, prepare for, and respond to wildfires.

 The Coastal Conservancy’s Wildfire Resilience Program supports local partners to develop and implement projects that improve forest health and reduce the risk of catastrophic fire in areas where people are living near wildlands.
-To date, the Conservancy has provided over $17 million to support forest management and project that reduce fire risk in the areas where the impacts of wildfire pose the highest risks to people.

 An over-arching goal of the Wildfire Resilience Program is to build organizational capacity at the local and regional level to implement forest health and fire risk reduction projects.
 Healthy forests are less likely to burn and projects that increase fire breaks and clear ladder fuels help prevent isolated fires from becoming catastrophic wildfires.

-The purpose of wildfire resilience grants is to restore the health and resilience of California forests, grasslands, and natural lands in a manner that reduces fire risk to communities.
 The Conservancy will fund a wide range of activities to plan, accelerate, and support implementation of land and vegetation management activities to reduce wildfire risk to communities.

 Priorities for this grant program include projects that: